HIP 3-MINUTE READING CHECK

 Some technical notes on the assessment:

-- At HIP, we do not accept the validity of "words in isolation" assessments.
+- At HIP, we have reservations about “words in isolation” assessments.
 Reading is about making meaning, so decoding should have the same purpose.
 The first section of this instrument is a warm-up for students and a rough placement indicator for teachers.
-By listening to student read these six sentences aloud, a teacher can hear how students attack difficult words and get a sense of a student's frustration level.
-By placing the words in context - both in the sentences and as part of a themed group - we feel students have a more realistic assessment activity.
+By listening to student read these six sentences aloud, a teacher can hear how students attack difficult words and get a sense of a student’s frustration level.
+By placing the words in context – both in the sentences and as part of a themed group – we feel students have a more realistic assessment activity.

-- We find that students will often point out their own level if asked, "What passage did you feel most comfortable reading?"
+- We find that students can often judge their own level if asked, “What passage did you feel most comfortable reading?”